Lumbar Spine Fracture MRI – Why, When, Who, and When to Get a Second Opinion

 Additionally, even when imaging is done promptly, there are cases where interpretation delays or misread findings lead to postponed treatment.
 Unfortunately, this can result in long-term complications or loss of function.
 A second opinion from an expert ensures that such risks are minimized and appropriate care is delivered without delay.

-Get your scan reviewed by an expert today:
+Get your scan reviewed by an expert today with our AI-PACS online radiology report services.

 Final Thoughts